KandleFinance/docs-site/README.md

 ## How to Change the Docs

 - Run `pip install -r requirements.txt`
-- Once you finish the editing, run `mkdocs serve` in the `Binance-Chain` directory, then you can preview the site via http://127.0.0.1:8000/.
+- Once you finish the editing, run `mkdocs serve`, then you can preview the site via http://127.0.0.1:8000/.